Property Assessment - Frequent Questions

 Am I required to pay property taxes on personal property?

-All nonexempt property, including personal property, is subject to property taxation.
+All nonexempt property, including personal property owned by a single taxpayer with an aggregate value over $100,000, is subject to property taxation.
 Any nonexempt furniture, fixtures, equipment, or machinery used in a business or to generate income is subject to assessment and property taxation.
 Contact your county assessor for specific exemptions and the form to declare your personal property.

 Are different types of property taxed at different rates?